-- Since Tapestry Music Project was launched in spring of 2017, we have provided free music classes to over 280 children in six locations in Montgomery County, Maryland, through a partnership with the Montgomery Housing Partnership.
+- Since the Tapestry Music Project was launched in Spring 2017, we have provided free music classes to over 791 children in six locations in Montgomery County, Maryland, through a partnership with the Montgomery Housing Partnership.

-- We teach two violin classes weekly to third-, fourth-, and fifth-grade students of Montgomery Housing Partnership’s Community Life GATOR Program at Arcola Elementary School in Silver Spring, Maryland.
-A violin is provided at no cost to each student in the classes
+- We have taught weekly violin, guitar, and ukulele classes to more than 131 third-, fourth-, and fifth-grade students of Montgomery Housing Partnership’s Community Life GATOR Program at Arcola Elementary School in Silver Spring, Maryland.
+A violin, guitar, or ukulele is provided at no cost to each student in the classes.

 - In the summer of 2017, we provided a free violin immersion experience—a weeklong, full-day music camp—to children ages 7-11, in partnership with CASA de Maryland.

-- Students receive scholarships for individual music lessons with artist-faculty members of the Washington Conservatory of Music at both our Westmoreland and Glen Echo Park teaching sites.
+- 33 students have received scholarships for individual music lessons with artist-faculty members of the Washington Conservatory of Music at Conservatory teaching sites and through partnerships with Friendship Prep and Stedwick Elementary School.